apache/iceberg/format/spec.md

 The version of the OGC standard first used here is 1.2.1, but future versions may also used if the WKB representation remains wire-compatible.

+Coordinate axis order is always (x, y) where x is easting or longitude, and y is northing or latitude.
+This ordering explicitly overrides the axis order specified in the CRS.
 Possible values for edge-interpolation algorithm (A) for `geography` types are:
 * `spherical`: edges are interpolated as geodesics on a sphere.
 The radius of the underlying sphere is the mean radius of the spheroid defined by the CRS, defined as (2 * major_axis_length + minor_axis_length / 3).
 * `vincenty`: [https://en.wikipedia.org/wiki/Vincenty%27s_formulae](https://en.wikipedia.org/wiki/Vincenty%27s_formulae)